Clinical Skills – Procedures and Simulation

 VE5: Value the expertise of health professionals and its impacts on team functions and health outcomes.

-VE6: Collaborate with honesty and integrity while striving for health equity and improvements in health outcomes.
+VE6: Collaborate with honesty and integrity while striving for access to healthcare for all and improvements in health outcomes.

 VE8: Apply high standards of ethical conduct and quality in contributions to team-based care.